MALIGNANT MELANOMA & SSD

 Malignant melanoma is a serious medical condition that affects many people around the world.
 This year almost 100,000 people in the United States will get invasive skin melanoma.
 Worldwide, over 300,000 people were treated for melanoma last year.
 If you suffer from this condition, then you may qualify for SSDI and SSI benefits.

 People with malignant melanoma may be eligible for SSDI benefits.
 In order to qualify for Social Security Disability Insurance (SSDI) benefits, your skin cancer must meet certain rules.
 These rules will be discussed below.
 SSDI benefits are based on your earnings record.
-This means that the amount of your monthly SSDI payment will depend on your earnings during your lifetime.
+This means that the amount of your monthly SSDI payment will depend on your earnings during your working life.
 SSDI payments come with Medicare benefits.

 If you are not eligible for SSDI benefits, then you may still be able to get Supplemental Security Income (SSI) benefits.
 For those who qualify, monthly SSI benefits range from $842 to $1,137, depending on the state in which you live.
 These payments are made to those who have little or no income and need help paying for food and housing.
 SSI benefits come with Medicaid benefits.
 However, there are strict financial requirements for the SSI program.